Daughters of a Marquess

 If the daughter of a marquess or duke marries the younger son of a duke or marquess, again she has the option of:

-(a) adopting the usual style of the wife of a younger son of a duke or marquess, eg Lady Charles Manners, or
+(a) adopting the usual style of the wife of a younger son of a duke or marquess, eg Lady Clare Manners, or

-(b) continuing her own style followed by her surname, eg Lady Mary Manners.
+(b) continuing her own style followed by her surname, eg Lady Clare Bond.